AtilioA/movie-platform/README.md

 - **Pagination**: A few resources (ratings) don't implement pagination.

 ### Frontend

+Front-end development was not finished due to time constraints.

 - **Actors**: Actor filmography is not integrated with the back-end.
 - **Search**: Search implementation was not finished.